axtatum/weather-app/README.md

 # weather-app

+## Description
- Creating an aesthetically pleasing applicatation for a user to check the weather.
+ I am creating an aesthetically pleasing application for a user to check the weather.
+This application will be built with HTML5, CSS3, JavaScript.
+I will also be implementing an API.